andreasdr/minitscript/README-BuildingHowTo.md

 ## 2.2.
 MacOSX

-On MacOSX you need to set up DYLD_LIBRARY_PATH, just that MiniScript libraries and renderer plugins are found.
+On MacOSX you need to set up DYLD_LIBRARY_PATH, just that MiniScript libraries are found.

 ```bash
 $ pwd